Policy as code

 Note

-In the meantime, if a specific package version needs to bypass the cooldown policy urgently, we recommend that your security or platform team downloads the required package directly and uploads it into Cloudsmith manually.
+Cooldown policy does not currently support exemptions for specific package versions.
+If a specific package version needs to bypass the cooldown policy urgently, we recommend that your security or platform team downloads the required package directly and uploads it into Cloudsmith manually.
 The cooldown policy will not apply to these packages because they have no upstream publication metadata to indicate the package age.

 Viewing packages that violate your cooldown policy